-When I was a kid, every town in California had a few well-loved restaurants or burger/breakfast joints that had been around for decades.
-Sometimes one family had owned them all that time.
+When I was a kid, every town in California had a few well-loved restaurants or burger/breakfast joints that everybody knew.
+Mostly they had been around for decades.
+Mostly one family had owned them all that time.
 These joints weren’t always fancy, but they had personality and knew what the town wanted from them.

-Many even had little gift shops at the front register selling whatever they thought local and travelers might need.
-There could be chocolate bars, aspirin, postcards, knicknacks, handicrafts made by somebody’s sister.
+They had little gift shops at the front register selling whatever they thought local and travelers might need.
+Chocolate bars, aspirin, postcards, knicknacks, handicrafts made by somebody’s sister.
 Matches were free.
+(Condoms you got from the machine in the men’s room.)

 And sometimes there was a t-shirt.

-Spenger’s Fish Grotto was one of those.
+Spenger’s Fish Grotto was one of those old favorites.
 It lasted 130 years, mainly under one family.
 Spenger’s, down by the bay in Berkeley, California, was where the East Bay got its fried fish and chowder and crabs (the edible kind) for pretty much the entire 20th century.

 Old school nothing-fancy fare?
 Not a gourmet on the premises?
 You bet.
 The Bay Area wasn’t gourmet in those days.
 But it had style.
 Like Spenger’s.